 At an altitude of 3,503 metres (12,500 feet) above sea level, this owner-operated lodge is situated on the slopes of the Cordillera Blanca, the highest tropical mountain range in the world and one of the most spectacular mountain locations in all of Peru.
 Nestled within the foothills of Huascaran, the lodge is about as close to Peru’s highest mountain (6,858 metres/22,500 feet) as you can stay and is half an hour’s walk from the boundary of the Huascaran National Park, a UNESCO World Heritage site.

-Located on mountain slopes twenty minutes’ drive from Huaraz, this small boutique hotel with seven colourful suites is set in beautiful rose gardens with stunning views of the nearby mountains.
+Located on mountain slopes twenty minutes’ drive from Huaraz, this small boutique hotel with seven colorful suites is set in beautiful rose gardens with stunning views of the nearby mountains.
 With a swimming pool, inviting hammocks and private yoga classes, it’s the perfect spot to relax and enjoy the mountain air.

 Lazy Dog Inn